doersino/minecraft-server-utils/README.md

 3. Finally, set up your crontab: Run `crontab -e` and paste the contents of `crontab.txt` at the end of the buffer.

 After completing these steps, reboot.
-Once your system is up again, the Minecraft server should be up and running (you can manage it by attaching to the screen session "mcs": `screen -r mcs`) and backups should be performed regularly (check this by looking at the target directory you're configured in step 2, or if it's still empty after a while, inspect the log files).
+Once your system is up again, the Minecraft server should be up and running (you can manage it by attaching to the screen session "mcs": `screen -r mcs`) and backups should be performed regularly (check this by looking at the target directory you've configured in step 2, or if it's still empty after a while, inspect the log files).